 Recruiters are not career counselors

 Recruiters aren’t mind readers, so it’s not their job to look at a resume and immediately understand where a candidate would fit into their organization or to suggest which career path they should choose.
 That’s why candidates sometimes have to go through few stages of interviews.

-Qualifications for becoming a recruiter
+Qualifications for becoming an IT recruiter

 Some would say that there are no particular education prerequisites to becoming a recruiter, but your qualifications matter to clients and companies, and they should matter to you, too.
 So, depending on position, you may need these qualifications in your CV:

 - High school diploma